CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms users would say, including explicit trigger phrases like 'reverse engineer', 'old codebase', 'no docs', 'figure out how this works', 'inherited project', 'legacy analysis', 'code archaeology', 'undocumented features'.
-These are highly natural and varied.
+Excellent coverage of natural terms users would say: 'reverse engineer', 'old codebase', 'no docs', 'figure out how this works', 'inherited project', 'legacy analysis', 'code archaeology', 'undocumented features'.
+These are highly natural phrases a user would actually type.

 3 / 3